Brightify/Fetcher/README.md

 These are used to add `RequestEnhacer` and `RequestModifier` which are used in every request (see [RequestEnhancer](#requestenhancer)).

 By its nature `Fetcher` will usually be created only at one place in your code.
 But sometimes you may want to have more of them (for example you make request to two servers with different base url).
-In that case it may be handy to copy settings from one instance of `Fetcher` to another.
+In this case it may be handy to copy settings from one instance of `Fetcher` to another.
 This can be done via:

 ```Swift
 init(copy fetcher: Fetcher)